quicwg/ops-drafts/draft-ietf-quic-manageability.md

 information.

 However, it is questionable whether connection migrations must be supported during a DDoS attack.
-While unintended migration where the connection ID stays unchanged can be more easiliy supported, it might be acceptable that connection migrations of active QUIC connections that are not visible to the network that performs the DDoS detection may be blocked by such a system under attack.
+While unintended migration without a connection ID change can be more easily supported, it might be acceptable to not support migrations of active QUIC connections that are not visible to the network functions performing the DDoS detection.
 As soon as the connection blocking is detected by the client, the client may be able to rely on the fast resumption mechanism provided by QUIC.
 When clients migrate to a new path, they should be prepared for the migration to fail and attempt to reconnect quickly.